what do you need to know to begin painting?

 Acrylic and oil paintings are traditionally painted on cotton or linen canvas.

-Linen canvas has a fine texture that is perfect for portrait paintings.
-It is however more expensive.
+Linen canvas is more expensive, but it has a fine texture that is perfect for portrait paintings.

 Canvas boards are less expensive and great for practice and learning to paint.
 They may however warp over time.

-Panels are another option that has a smooth surface making it good for detail work.
+Hardboard panels are another option that has a smooth surface that's good for detail work.

-Acrylic and watercolors clean-up with water.
+Acrylic and watercolor brushes clean-up with water.
 Swish the brushes in a container of water.
 Acrylic may require some mild soap the get all the paint out.

 Oil paint is cleaned up with odorless mineral spirits.
 Gamsol is recommended for indoor painting.